oemof/oemof-solph/doc/oemof_solph.rst

   :start-after: _GenericCHP-equations:
   :end-before: """

-To model the different types, it is necessary, to modify the used constrains, which are defined by input attributes.
+To model the different types it is necessary to modify the used constraints, which are defined by input attributes.
 Constraint 1 to 9 are always used, constraint 10 is used with different operators for the different types.
 If the attribute back_pressure is true, it is an equal sign, if not it is a less-than-or-equal sign.
 Constraint 11 is only used for the type motoric CHP by setting the attribute H_L_FG_share_min.